 Our investors do not have preemptive rights to any shares we issue in the future.
 Our Charter authorizes us to issue 450,000,000 shares of common stock.
 Pursuant to our Charter, a majority of our entire board of directors may amend our Charter from time to time to increase or decrease the aggregate number of authorized shares of stock or the number of authorized shares of stock of any class or series without stockholder approval.
-After your purchase in the Offering, our board of directors may elect to sell additional shares in this or future public offerings, issue equity interests in private offerings or issue share-based awards to our independent directors or employees of our Advisers.
-To the extent we issue additional equity interests after your purchase in the Offering, your percentage ownership interest in us will be diluted.
+Our board of directors may elect to sell additional shares in this or future public offerings or issue equity interests in private offerings.
+To the extent we issue additional equity interests, your percentage ownership interest in us will be diluted.
 In addition, depending upon the terms and pricing of any additional offerings and the value of our investments, you may also experience dilution in the book value and fair value of your shares of common stock.